 The trial was supported by the South Australian Government’s Future Mobility Lab Fund, which aims to encourage and stimulate developments in connected and autonomous vehicles, and position South Australia at the forefront of these emerging technologies.

-The two-year project will be the first regional trial in South Australia and will provide first and last mile connecting services that will link up the various elements of the community and also provide mobility for the elderly and tourists.
+The two-year project was the first regional trial in South Australia and provided first and last-mile connecting services linking the various elements of the community and also providing mobility for the elderly and tourists.

-The route will connect the areas of the Renmark CBD including the riverfront, the Renmark Club, aged care villages, swimming pool, library and the shopping precinct.
-The trial will also compliment existing regional bus and local transport services.
-Future phases of the project will also connect the other areas of Renmark based on community needs.
+The route connected the areas of the Renmark CBD including the riverfront, the Renmark Club, aged care villages, swimming pool, library and the shopping precinct.
+The trial also complemented existing regional bus and local transport services.

-SAGE will manage operations of the trial for the 2-year duration from the National Operations Centre.
+SAGE managed the operations of the trial for the duration of the trial from our National Operations Centre.

-Trialed in pedestrianised areas, the compact fleet of pods are used around the Tonsely Innovation Precinct on demand for their passengers.
+Trialled in pedestrianised areas, the compact fleet of pods was used around the Tonsley Innovation Precinct on demand for their passengers.

-The pods have already demonstrated a high level of acceptance of driverless technology by passengers and continue to be a valuable mode of transportation between various Tonsely locations including TAFE SA, Finders University and SAGE Group Headquaters.
+The pods demonstrated a high level of acceptance of driverless technology by passengers and were a valuable mode of transportation between various Tonsley locations including TAFE SA, Flinders University and SAGE Group Headquarters.

-As part of SAGE’s 24/7 service coverage, we have established a National Operations Centre (NOC) to provide operational and maintenance support, emergency response, security monitoring, and assist in managing incident resolution.
-Located at SAGE’s Head Office in Tonsley, Adelaide, the facility will initially provide call receipt and technical support during normal working hours, with coverage extended to 24/7 over a 12 month period, expected to be complete during 2019.
+As part of SAGE’s 24/7 service coverage, the National Operations Centre (NOC) provides operational and maintenance support, emergency response, security monitoring, and assists in managing incident resolution.

-The NOC is well aligned to support AV trial operation, with access to remote monitoring and diagnostics feeding back from the Matilda stops, providing:
+The NOC is well aligned to support AV trial operation, with access to remote monitoring and diagnostics feeding back from the Matilda stops and the AV's themselves, providing:

-In its multifunction role, the NOC is also the monitoring centre for SAGE’s service and maintenance support, as well as serving a number of other SAGE operations, allowing its running costs to be amortised over multiple projects.
+In its multifunction role, the NOC is also the monitoring centre for SAGE’s service and maintenance support, as well as serving a number of other SAGE operations.